• Skip to primary navigation

 Instructions

 • Remove from heat and gently mash strawberries with a potato masher until desired consistency is reached.
-Return to heat and cook for another 5-7 minutes, or until mixture has reduced slightly.
-The mixture should thickly coat the back of a spoon (and will continue to thicken as it cools).
+Return to heat and cook for another 5-7 minutes.

 Equipment Recommendations